Legal

 | Enabling students to submit, update and track bursary applications, and enabling institution staff to review, assess and process those applications | Performance of a contract; and/or legitimate interests (providing the service to institutions as required under their DfE funding agreements) |

-| Processing payments and maintaining award and payment records | Performance of a contract; compliance with a legal obligation (DfE audit and record-keeping requirements) |
+| Processing payments and maintaining award, payment and attendance records | Performance of a contract; compliance with a legal obligation (DfE audit and record-keeping requirements) |

-| Sending you notifications relating to your account or application — for example, status updates, document requests or award decisions | Performance of a contract with you |
+| Sending you notifications relating to your account or application for example, status updates, document requests or award decisions | Performance of a contract with you |

 | Providing technical support, investigating reported issues and responding to queries | Legitimate interests (maintaining and improving the platform) |